This guide was written for a few different people:

 Significant process change can no longer take place independently of technology.
 Process change occurs within the context of technology change or improved processes require new technology to achieve sought-after efficiency.
 The right BPM tool can help bridge across applications, but some process initiatives involve moving processes or workflows from one application to another.
 In today's enterprise software landscape, there may be several options for implementing a particular process.
 For example:

 The right answer changes over time in any business; this is why the application portfolio continuously evolves and imposes changes on business processes.
-If an organization grapples with these issues within the framework of a business change control board, they can find the right path forward at any given point in time.
+If an organization grapples with these issues within the framework of a business change control board, it can find the right path forward at any given point in time.

-Process geeks love the clarity of a well-documented process, depicted in a tidy diagram that clearly shows roles, steps, decisions, handoffs, inputs and outputs.
+Process geeks love the clarity of a well-documented process, depicted in a tidy diagram that clearly shows roles, steps, decisions, handoffs, inputs, and outputs.
 The act of getting it all down on paper and tweaking it to perfection can be a creative thrill for them.
 Process geeks find it frustrating when their perfect process was neither clearly understood nor immediately implemented.
 However, it’s usually because they failed to grasp the following facts:

 A Eureka! moment occurs when process teams understand that a perfect diagram cannot make a process improve until everyone involved understands and adopts the improvements.
 The strategies and tactics for making that happen are embodied within an organizational discipline called Change Management.

 All of the process work dovetails well with the change management effort to communicate, train, and encourage adoption.
-However, it takes a different or expanded skillset to help people through process improvement.
+However, it takes a different or expanded skill set to help people through process improvement.
 Often, people who are very analytical are great at the process work, but struggle to understand people and how to motivate and guide them through significant process changes.
 Consider training/certifying a team member in this capability or hiring short-term consulting assistance for change management.

 Much has been written about change management and there are many good resources available for education in this discipline, but here are a few key points to remember.